 Ramadan starts on 15th May 2018 and ends in 14th June 2018 followed by 3 days of celebration that ends in 17th June 2018.

 In certain areas, survey the area first.
 Not everywhere swimsuits are allowed.
 The resorts are designed for that.
 Public beaches may not be comfortable either.
-But you can wear shorts etc. But wear sun block wherever you go.
-Swimsuits and exposing attire may be not allowed but sun is all around and climate is too hot.
+But you can wear shorts etc. But wear sunblock wherever you go.
+Swimsuits and exposing attire maybe not allowed but the sun is all around and the climate is too hot.

 Our operator and guides will update you of any restrictions there is.
 Like the dress code is modest all around; comfortable and covered shoes are advised.
 Hair tied back and covered most times due to sun.
 Ladies are expected to sit next to ladies and males are not supposed to talk to Egyptian ladies directly.
 Hand holding in public is allowed and during sightseeing and activities, don’t touch everything without permission.
 Feel free to enjoy Egypt as to your heart’s content and listen and observe your surroundings.

 Egypt has a voltage supply of 220V and the plugs are the 2 round pin type that is common throughout Europe can be found in shops selling luggage or other travel goods.